 The Company uses foreign exchange forward contracts to manage foreign exchange transaction exposures.
 The Company uses forward contracts which are accounted for as fair value hedges to minimize the price risk assumed under forward priced contracts with suppliers.
 The Company also uses forward contracts which are accounted for as cash flow hedges as well as non-designated derivative instruments to minimize the price risk of anticipated transactions.
-The Company uses cross-currency interest rate swaps to manage its foreign denominated borrowings.
+The Company uses cross-currency interest rate swaps to manage certain foreign denominated borrowings when appropriate.

 The critical terms of foreign exchange forward contracts and the associated hedged items are similar.
 The Company performs a quantitative assessment of the effectiveness, and it is expected that the value of the forward contracts and the value of the corresponding hedged items will systematically change in opposite direction in response to movements in the underlying exchange rates.
-The main source of hedge ineffectiveness in these hedging relationships is the effect of the counterparty and the Company's own credit risk on the fair value of the foreign exchange contracts, which is not reflected in the fair value of the hedged item attributable to changes in foreign exchange rates.
+The main source of hedge ineffectiveness in these hedging relationships is the effect of the counterparty and the Company's own credit risk on the fair value of the foreign exchange contracts, which is not reflected in the fair value of the hedged item.
 Other sources of ineffectiveness include differences in the underlying terms of the foreign exchange contracts and the hedged items.

 The Company's designated foreign exchange forward contracts mature within one year.
-The average exchange rate of the Company's U.S. dollar denominated contracts is 1.37 Canadian dollar per U.S. dollar (2022: 1.34).
+The average exchange rate of the Company's U.S. dollar denominated contracts is 1.39 Canadian dollars per U.S. dollar (2023: 1.37).

-As at December 31, 2023, the Company had US\$265.0 million (2022: US\$1,003.5 million) of U.S. dollar-denominated borrowings that were drawn on the Credit Facility of which US\$265.0 million is designated as a net investment hedge of the Company's U.S. operations.
+As at December 31, 2024, the Company had US\$265.0 million (2023: US\$265.0 million) of U.S. dollar-denominated borrowings that were drawn on the Credit Facility of which US\$245.2 million (2023: US\$265.0 million) is designated as a net investment hedge of the Company's U.S. operations.
 Foreign exchange gains and losses on the designated drawings are recorded in accumulated other comprehensive income (loss) and offset translation adjustments on the underlying net assets of the U.S. operations, which are also recorded in accumulated other comprehensive income (loss).

-The gain on the net investment hedge recorded in other comprehensive income (loss) for the year ended December 31, 2023 was \$6.6 million, net of tax of \$1.2 million (2022: loss of \$20.0 million, net of tax of \$3.8 million).
+The loss on the net investment hedge recorded in other comprehensive income (loss) for the year ended December 31, 2024 was \$24.2 million, net of tax of \$4.5 million (2023: gain of \$6.6 million, net of tax of \$1.2 million).

 The critical terms of the designated U.S. dollar-denominated borrowings and the associated hedged items are the same.
+The

-The Company performs a qualitative assessment of the effectiveness, and it is expected that the value of the designated U.S. dollardenominated borrowings and the value of the corresponding hedged items will systematically change in opposite direction in response to movements in the underlying exchange rates.
+Company performs a qualitative assessment of the effectiveness, and it is expected that the value of the designated U.S. dollardenominated borrowings and the value of the corresponding hedged items will systematically change in opposite direction in response to movements in the underlying exchange rates.
 There are no sources of hedge ineffectiveness.

-The change in fair values of foreign exchange hedges used as the basis for recognizing ineffectiveness for the year ended December 31, 2023 and 2022 were as follows:
+The change in fair values of foreign exchange hedges used as the basis for recognizing ineffectiveness for the year ended December 31, 2024 and 2023 were as follows:

-2023 2022 i Hedging nstruments , Hedged items Hedging instruments l· ledged items Cash flow hedges \$ 962 \$ (962) \$ 500 \$ (518) Fair value hedges \$ 12 \$ (13) \$ (299) \$ 290 Net investment in foreign operations \$ 4,015 \$ (4,015) \$ (3,776) \$ 3,776
+2024 2023 in Hedging instruments Hedging instruments Cash flow hedges \$ (1,618) \$ 1,602 \$ 962 \$ (962) Fair value hedges \$ (2,527) \$ 2,533 \$ 12 \$ (13) Net investment in foreign operations \$ (24,722) \$ 24,722 \$ 4,015 \$ (4,015)